 Subject such as music, drama, economics, business, finance, biology and mathematics can be mastered at one of Cardiff's distinguished universities.
 On the other hand, the basics of useful skills such as bookkeeping, cooking, and sewing can be acquired at privately owned schools, organisations, and companies.

-Not that other useful skills are less important but since we are focusing on sewing in today's article, the following places are Superprof's most highly recommended institutes offering sewing classes:
+Not that other useful skills are less important but since we are focusing on sewing in today's article, the following places are Superprof's most highly recommended institutes offering sewing classes near me:

 - The Little Sewing Works: located in a studio on Williams Way, this sewing school is the most highly recommended in Cardiff.
 Offering workshops and classes in a wide variety of areas such as beginners sewing, sewing clothes for babies and kids, intro to knitting, essential dressmaking, knitting, and introduction to machine sewing.
 Their online shop sells items such as gift vouchers, personalised memory cushions, memory bears, and memory blankets.
 Also, no visit to The Little Sewing Works website is complete without scrolling through their blog to understand more about a wide variety of sewing topics.